coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/AdditionalFeatures/NanoXChangePinCode.md

 ## Before you start

 -   Your device is **[set up]** and runs the **[latest firmware]**.
--   Check our article on [PIN code and recovery phrase security](https://support.ledger.com/hc/en-us/articles/360018786474).
+-   Check Ledger's article on [PIN code and recovery phrase security](https://support.ledger.com/hc/en-us/articles/360018786474).

 ## Instructions